quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 All above is a pointless discussion if it cannot be put into practise, The outcome is a system with decreased complexity and improved performance, QualeQuest/SQL-MVC is the first platform built with this concept.

-Please visit <https://github.com/quale-quest/sql-mvc> for some more detail on the platform.
+Please visit my home page <http://qualequest.com/> or the Github repository <https://github.com/quale-quest/sql-mvc> for some more detail on the platform.

 [About Lafras] (https://github.com/quale-quest/sql-mvc/blob/master/doc/Theory/About_Lafras.md)